GedeonTS/GedeonTS/README.md

 I'm a **Software Engineer** and **lifelong learner**

-> Detail-oriented with 3+ years of experience working remotely.
+> 3+ years of experience working remotely.